 CBO's budget analysts prepare the agency’s projections of federal spending and revenues, analyze the President’s annual budget proposals, and estimate the effects of legislative proposals on the federal budget (and sometimes on state and local governments and on the private sector).
 The agency’s budget analysts use their understanding of government programs, the federal budget, available data, and empirical evidence to build models and form estimates of the effects of current and proposed public policies.
 They work closely with Congressional staff in a fast-paced environment where both timeliness and accuracy are vital.
 Most of CBO’s budget analysts have a master’s degree in public policy, public administration, economics, or a related field.

-As a research assistant at CBO, you would work under the direction of other CBO staff members on a wide range of topics and products.
+As an assistant analyst at CBO, you would work under the direction of other CBO staff members on a wide range of topics and products.
 Your work could involve analyzing legislative language, conducting quantitative analysis, or even taking on a project of your own.
-Most of CBO’s research assistants have completed an undergraduate degree in economics or a related field, and many come to the agency with technical experience in statistical and econometric programs.
-The experience you would gain as a research assistant would put you in an excellent position to attend graduate school, and most of CBO’s research assistants leave the agency after a few years to pursue an advanced degree.
+Most of CBO’s assistant analysts have completed an undergraduate degree in economics or a related field, and many come to the agency with technical experience in statistical and econometric programs.
+The experience you would gain as an assistant analyst would put you in an excellent position to attend graduate school, and most of CBO’s assistant analysts leave the agency after a few years to pursue an advanced degree.

 As a CBO intern, you would work closely with CBO’s experts on substantive projects that support the agency’s mission to serve the Congress.
 Our internships will help you to lay the foundation for thinking critically about public policy and help you to understand the relationship between analysis and policymaking.
 CBO’s interns, who are generally graduate students in economics, public policy, health policy, or a related field, frequently return to CBO as analysts after graduation.